 What is an 'existing use'?

-For example, you may have an existing permit to operate a factory in a large area zoned industrial, but that later gets re-zoned to Residential 1, effectively prohibiting its use.
+You may have an existing permit to operate a factory in a large area zoned industrial, but that later gets re-zoned to Residential 1, effectively prohibiting its use.

-Alternatively, you may own a house in an area that was zoned residential, but has since been zoned commercial.
+You may own a house in an area that was zoned residential, but has since been zoned commercial.

 Why are existing use rights required?